-Amazon operates one of the largest delivery networks in America, with over 500,000 drivers delivering 7.7 billion packages annually.
-As this massive fleet races to meet impossible deadlines, accidents are becoming more and more common in U.S. neighborhoods.
-When your safety is at risk, you need an Amazon truck accident lawyer who understands how the Amazon contractor service works.
+Amazon now operates one of the largest delivery networks in America, with over 500,000 drivers delivering 7.7 billion packages annually.
+As this massive fleet races to meet impossible deadlines, accidents are becoming increasingly common in U.S. neighborhoods.
+If you were in an Amazon delivery truck crash, call an experienced truck accident lawyer at Munley Law.
+There is no fee unless we win your case.

-Understanding Amazon’s Delivery Network Structure
+How Does Amazon’s Delivery Network Structure Work?

 - Delivery Service Partners (DSPs) are 3,000-plus small companies that Amazon contracts with to handle deliveries.
 These companies operate the branded blue vans you see daily, but Amazon maintains they’re independent businesses.